 Where do movie makers get their ideas for the next blockbuster?Writers.How do the news get to our Facebook timeline?Writers.How do we decide which new diet to follow, or what new habit to start?
 Probably an article or a blog written by... yep, you guessed it.

+Outside the rolled up window of our Chevy Equinox, the world was the live version of a snow globe.
+I watched the passing of Evergreen trees dusted with snow so soft, it looked like powdered sugar.
 Among the miles of bedrock embellished by icicles, stood out a red cardinal perched on a snowy limb.
 The sight went by quickly, but in that single moment, the shock of his red feathers against the white hills and rocky walls lining the roads to the Queen City shook something inside me...